25th August – 1st September 2018

 She is currently professor of accompaniment and vocal coach at the Ferrara Conservatoire

 Diana Beckett is a semi-professional singer who first came on this course as a student in Urbania in 1999 and has been coming back regularly since then.
-She thinks working with Ubaldo and his team is such a wonderful and enriching experience that she has been organising since 2006.
+She thinks working with Ubaldo and his team is such a wonderful and enriching experience that she has been organising the course since 2006.

 A native Italian, Ilaria Ciccioni is a permanent faculty member of Voci nel Montefeltro.
 She graduated from the University of Bologna with a master's degree in translation and conference interpreting and in 2008 received the DITALS ll certificate for teachers of Italian as a second language, from the University of Sienna.
 Since 2002, she has worked as a teacher of Italian for international students in various private schools, where she has combined her interest in language with her love for culture, art and history.
 Her teaching method involves comparative studies of grammar rules between Italian and other languages, as well as speaking and listening activities.
 Concurrently Ilaria works as a free-lance translator and interpreter, specialising in law related documents and is a member of the Italian Translators and Interpreters' Association, AITI.
 She has been working with the summer international programmes at the Voci nel Montefeltro academy, since its inception in 10 years ago.